fivdi/pigpio/doc/gpio.md

 Both interrupts and alerts provide information about state changes.
 Interrupts provide this information as quickly as possible and the latency is as low as possible.
 Alerts are queued and fired once per millisecond so the latency is higher.
-However, alerts also provide `tick` information that's accurate to a few microseconds.
+Both alerts and interrupts provide `tick` information that's accurate to a few microseconds.
 In addition, it's possible to detect more alerts than interrupts per second.